Getting Started

 Select the zip file and click on Install Now.
 After clicking that link, you will be asked if you are sure you want to install the plugin.
 Click yes and WordPress will automatically complete the installation process.

-Once it’s activated, simply go to the settings panel.
+Once it’s activated, simply go to the W3speedster panel.

 Manual Installation

-Once it’s activated, simply go to the settings panel.
+Once it’s activated, simply go to the W3speedster panel.

 Updating W3Speedster